21 Benefits of olive oil for health

 What is meant by antioxidant?

-Extra virgin olive oil kills all strains of bacteria associated with stomach ulcers and stomach cancer including those strains which are antibiotic-resistant.
+Extra virgin olive oil kills all strains of bacteria associated with stomach ulcers and stomach cancer, including those strains that are antibiotic-resistant.

 Taking a teaspoon directly in the morning before eating is good for stomach ulcers.
-A new Spanish search says that extra virgin or virgin olive oil may help to treat and prevent H.pylori infections, which is the main reason for millions of cases of peptic ulcer and gastritis each year.
+A new Spanish search says that extra virgin or virgin olive oil may help to treat and prevent H. pylori infections, which are the main reason for millions of cases of peptic ulcers and gastritis each year.

-The antioxidant compound in virgin olive oil is effective against the strains of H.pylori bacteria which infect the lining of the stomach.
+The antioxidant compound in virgin olive oil is effective against the strains of H. pylori bacteria that infect the lining of the stomach.

 4. Prevention of stroke:

-Stroke is the lack of oxygen to the brain due to blockage of an artery either by clotting or by bleeding (due to trauma) of an artery in the brain which causes unconsciousness and may lead to death.
+Stroke is the lack of oxygen to the brain due to blockage of an artery in the brain either by clotting or by bleeding (due to trauma), which causes unconsciousness and may lead to death.

 5. Anti-inflammatory properties:

-In other research, olive oil reduces the inflammation of joints of arthritis patients.
+In other research, olive oil reduces the inflammation of joints in arthritis patients.

 6. Help in weight loss:

-Olive oil collects bad cholesterol or fats from the body and moves it to the liver which is then removed from the body thus helping in weight loss.
+Olive oil collects bad cholesterol or fats from the body and moves them to the liver, where they are then removed from the body, thus helping in weight loss.

-A 30 months of research on Spanish college students who consume a lot of olive oil shows no weight gain thus it is not linked to weight gain.
+A 30 months of research on Spanish college students who consume a lot of olive oil shows no weight gain, so it is not linked to weight gain.

 7. Kill cancer cells:

-Extra virgin olive oil is very effective against cancer cells (particularly against breast cancer).
-A compound found in olive oil called “oleocanthal” punctures the lysosome of cancer cells which then engulfs the cancer cells within 16 to 24 hours.
+Extra virgin olive oil is very effective against cancer cells (particularly breast cancer).
+A compound found in olive oil called “oleocanthal” punctures the lysosome of cancer cells, which then engulfs the cancer cells within 16 to 24 hours.

-In another experiment, the olive oil was injected into mice engineered to develop pancreatic neuroendocrine tumors, reduce the burden of the tumor, and extended their life span to four weeks.
+In another experiment, olive oil was injected into mice engineered to develop pancreatic neuroendocrine tumors, reducing the burden of the tumor and extending their life span to four weeks.

 8. Combat Alzheimer’s disease:

-New research shows that consumption of olive oil improves memory and learning ability, and reduces the amyloid-beta plaques and neurofibrillary tangles in the brain which are the main markers of Alzheimer’s disease.
+New research shows that consumption of olive oil improves memory and learning ability and reduces amyloid-beta plaques and neurofibrillary tangles in the brain, which are the main markers of Alzheimer’s disease.

 9. Beneficial for diabetes: